E-commerce tips

 on

 But here's the catch.
 Getting people to come back isn't easy.
-What works for one business might flop for another.
+What works for one business might not work for the other.
 Think about it: a coffee shop needs daily visits, but furniture stores might see customers once every few years.
-Different businesses need different plans.
+Different businesses need different strategies.

 That's why you need to know your customers well.
 You need to pick the right ways to bring them back.